ANQIFENG/RATNUS/README.md

 RATNUS is a deep learning-based method for rapid and automatic segmentation of thalamic nuclei.
 Our approach efficiently segments 13 distinct nuclei classes, providing detailed insights into thalamic structure.
 **This branch (v2.0-ratnus_t1map)** is our updated version, which takes **T1 maps** as input.
-For the **multimodal version** described in our paper, please see the [v1.0-ratnus branch](https://github.com/ANQIFENG/RATNUS/tree/v1.0-ratnus).
+For the **multimodal version** described in our paper, please see branch [v1.0-ratnus](https://github.com/ANQIFENG/RATNUS/tree/v1.0-ratnus).

 ## How to run :runner:
 ### Prerequisites